Interested in submitting to this journal?

 Abstracts should be structured with the following subheadings: Background, Aims, Methods, Discussion, Conclusion, and Keywords.

-Commentary articles must be a maximum of 2000 words and have a maximum of 40 references.
+Commentary articles must be maximum of 2000 words and have a maximum of 40 references.
 Typically, do not contain pictures or tables.
 For more information click here

 Perspective articles; have an important role in academic research.
 They stimulate further interest in presented topics within the reader audience.